sah0017/hw-associations-reviews/README.md

 Now that the models are set up to represent the relationships between a Movie, a MovieGoer, and a Review, we need a RESTful want to refer to actions associated with movie reviews.
 When creating or updating a review, how do we link it to the moviegoer and movie?
-Presumably the moviegoer will be the @current_user, but what about the movie?
+Presumably the moviegoer will be the `@current_user`, but what about the movie?

 It only makes sense to create a review when you have a movie in mind, therefore the